Last updated on August 14th, 2023 at 01:43 pm

 Another breed to make the list of the largest cat breeds is the all-time favorite Ragdoll.

-Famous for their laid-back personality, Ragdolls love people and don’t mind it when you cradle them in your arms.
+Famous for their laid-back personalities, Ragdolls love people and don’t mind it when you cradle them in your arms.
 Shocking, right?

 But you’d better have strong arms when you pick a Ragdoll because these beauties are quite heavy.